duuusha/HelloWorld/README.md

 To run a command in the terminal, press ```Enter```.
 The ```Up``` and ```Down``` arrow keys allows you to navigate through the history of commands.

 You can work within terminal using specified shortcuts or a context menu available by right-clicking the terminal's surface.
-Below are the main commands provided by Intellij IDEA:
+Below are the main commands provided by IntelliJ IDEA:

 Context Menu Item | Shortcut | Description
 ------------ | ------------- | -------------